TonyGnk/Basic-Music-Player-with-Flutter/README.md

 # 🎵 Basic Flutter Music Player

+## 🌟 Introduction

 A simple Flutter application to play music from the user's Windows Downloads folder and the Android's downloads and music directory

-## 🌟 Introduction

-Music SwitchApp is a part of Project SwitchOS, a collection of Flutter apps that showcase the innovative UI design inspired by the Android Switch component.
-With Music SwitchApp, you can explore and listen to your favorite music with a unique twist in user interactions.

 ## ✨ Features